google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

   discussed [later on], feel free to skip this at first.

 Merge this file into your GitHub repo and open a pull request to test it out.
+To download crashes from code change fuzzing, please see the [section on downloading artifacts].
 Now that we have discussed setting up code change fuzzing on pull requests, let's look at setting up other tasks to get the most out of ClusterFuzzLite.

+![github-actions-crash]

 [later on]: #storage-repo